How to Drive Traffic to Your Online Store

 Create Content People Enjoy

-You need to give people a reason to visit your website, and having a blog is a great way to do that.
+You need to give people a reason to follow you and learn about your work, and blogging is a great way to do that.
 According to HubSpot’s Ultimate List of Marketing Statistics, search engines generate the most traffic to blogs, and blogging is one of the most popular forms of media used in content marketing.

 First and foremost, you need to come up with a content strategy.
 Don’t create content for the sake of creating content.
 Your blog needs to have value by doing things like: